mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * Dependencies update
 * api-portal to 1.6.4
 * cms-backend to 1.2.0
-* crud-service to 2.0.1
+* crud-Service to 2.0.1
 * session-manager to 4.4.0
 * v1-adapter to 2.2.0

 Fixed:

-* Fixed ECONNREFUSED error by expecting the templateId in the request and      contacting the CRUD service to get the template info
+* Fixed ECONNREFUSED error by expecting the templateId in the request and contacting the CRUD Service to get the template info

 * Fixed templateUrl CRUD retrieval using value property

 **Core Services**

 1. New Export Service:
-    This micro-service allows to export a data source to multiple formats.
+    This micro-Service allows to export a data source to multiple formats.
     Input data source format must be a JSON lines.
     Supported output formats are: